syncfusion-content/wpf-docs/wpf/Classic/GridData/Data-Model.md

 ---
 layout: post
-title: Data-Model in WPF Wizard Control control | Syncfusion
+title: Data Model in WPF GridData Control | Syncfusion
-description: Learn here all about Data-Model support in Syncfusion WPF GridDataControl (Classic) control and more.
+description: Learn here all about Data Model support in Syncfusion WPF GridDataControl (Classic) control and more.
 platform: wpf
 control: GridData (Classic)
 documentation: ug
 ---

-# Data-Model in WPF GridDataControl (Classic)
+# Data Model in WPF GridDataControl (Classic)

 This section has the following topics: